Essar sets up 100-bed Covid centre in Gujarat's Dwarka

-New Delhi, May 1 (IANS) Essar on Saturday said it has set up a 100-bed Covid care centre in Gujarat's Dwarka district.
+New Delhi: Essar on Saturday said it has set up a 100-bed Covid care centre in Gujarat's Dwarka district.

 Accordingly, the centre is duly equipped with oxygen support and will be operated by the Khambaliya Civil Hospital.